 What is the best-rated pillow available?

 Even with all of our tried-and-true testing methods, we have to admit: comfort preferences are subjective.
 Even pillows with five-star ratings won’t be right for some sleepers.
-So, we’ve rounded up some of the best pillows for different kinds of sleepers, including our Best Pillows Guide
+So, we’ve rounded up some of the best pillows for different kinds of sleepers, on our Best Pillow Guide.

 In short, I would buy this pillow—as long as I had someone to share the second pillow with.
 As a single person, that $198 price point is a stretch.